Cheng0315/Cheng0315.github.io/_posts/2019-07-09-what_i_built_tuesday_-_7_9_2019.markdown

 ---
 layout: post
 title:      "What I Built Tuesday - 7/9/2019"
-date:       2019-07-10 00:38:32 +0000
+date:       2019-07-09 20:38:33 -0400
 permalink:  what_i_built_tuesday_-_7_9_2019
 ---

-For this week, I added in a few more components to my Movie-TV-Hub application.
-One of the components I added was the Now Playing component.
-This component utilized the Gallery component and displayed a gallery of movies that are currently playing in the theater.
+For this week, I added the nowPlaying component to my application.
+The component utilized the Gallery component and displayed a gallery of movies that are currently playing in the theater.

 ```
 import React from 'react'